-To introduce oil between the slipping tail and the inside of the barrel, hold the movement at about 45°, the barrel and front frame uppermost.
-Using an oiler or paddle, wipe oil into the space between the outside diameter of the barrel and the barrel sweeping in the back frame.
+To introduce oil between the slipping tail and the inside of the barrel, hold the movement at about 45° , the barrel and dial plate uppermost.
+Using an oiler or paddle, wipe oil into the space between the outside diameter of the barrel and the barrel sweeping in the movement plate.
 This oil will work up between the slipping tail and the inside of the barrel.